williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

     </body>
     </html>

-Note that in this code snippet, we are redirecting the user to a custom page we host locally at `http://localhost:8081/signed-in.html` instead of redirecting the user to her Okta dashboard (as was done in the simple example section above)
+Note that in this code snippet, we redirect the user to a custom page we host locally at `http://localhost:8081/signed-in.html` instead of redirecting the user to the Okta dashboard (as was done in the simple example section above).

 ## Modify the HTML for your Okta organization